Local sports advocate honoured for service

 Having himself played rugby for both Stratford and Eltham, he was perhaps the perfect person to play a key role in the amalgamation of the two clubs in 2017.
 He coached the Stratford Eltham “Thunder” premier team from 2017 to 2020 and the B team for a couple of years after that.

-Despite hanging up the coaching hat, Moko is still an integral part of the club.
+Despite hanging up the coaching hat, Mako is still an integral part of the club.

-Speaking ahead of the final match, Moko shared his predictions for the 2024 CMK Premier final between Stratford Eltham and Southern.
+Speaking ahead of the final match, Mako shared his predictions for the 2024 CMK Premier final between Stratford Eltham and Southern.

 “I’ll be honest Stratford Eltham will win it.
 We got brand new balls for the semifinals and my job is to scrub the balls and get the film off them otherwise they’re too slippery...
 I took them home and I wrote 2024 winners on the Gilbert side - you can hardly see it.
 That’s my prediction there.”